-The existing logo had remained largely unchanged.
+The existing logo, pictured below, had remained largely unchanged.
 It was safe, dependable, ultra conservative and dated.
 The new logo needed to be contemporary, solid, have global appeal, and not be too whacky.

-The solution is smart, elegant and visually clever.
+The new logo, pictured below the old one, is smart, elegant and visually clever.
 It looks solid and dependable yet no longer ultra conservative.
 The brand inspires confidence and reliability.